-Provides full-text articles from U.S. and international newspapers, offering diverse viewpoints on local, regional and world issues.
+Provides full-text articles from over 10,680 U.S. and international newspapers, offering diverse viewpoints on local, regional and world issues.
 Includes The Gettysburg Times (2008-present) and The Evening Sun (2001-present).

 Contains 67 African newspapers published in the 19th and early 20th centuries.
 Access English- and foreign-language titles from Angola, Ghana, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mozambique, Namibia, Nigeria, Sao Tome and Principe, Sierra Leone, South Africa, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe.